Sign up to create your custom IntoAlbania trip

 Your account has been activated!

-The city of Pogradec lies on the west shore of Lake Ohrid, the heart and soul of the city.
-Poradeci was not the only one who knew the value of the lake as, in 1980, UNESCO proclaimed it a Natural Heritage Site.
-Ohrid is the deepest (285 m) lake in the Balkans, split between Macedonia (in Ohrid and Struga) and Albania.
-It took around 4 million years for this lake to take its present shape, from the moment that the soil began to shift on the western side of the Dinaric Alps.
-Now, it is a veritable, picture-perfect swan lake as well as an ecosystem that includes over 200 species, a national treasure.
+The city of Pogradec lies on the western shore of Lake Ohrid, which is the heart and soul of this city.
+Poradeci was not the only one who recognised the value of this beautiful lake.
+In 1980, UNESCO proclaimed it a Natural Heritage Site.
+Ohrid is the deepest (285m) lake in the Balkans, and is split between Macedonia (in Ohrid and Struga), and Albania.
+It took around 4 million years for this lake to form its present shape, from the moment the soil began to shift on the western side of the Dinaric Alps.
+Now, it is a veritable, picture-perfect swan lake, as well as an ecosystem that includes over 200 species – making it a real national treasure.

-With an extraordinary 300 sunny days per year and ideal summer weather, Pogradec is the destination of thousands of Albanian and foreign tourists.
-While there’s a multitude of gastronomic traditions, the world-famous delicacy in Pogradec is a golden-skinned, salmon-colored fish called Koran, found only in Lake Ohrid.
-Any waiter will tell you the famous story, according to which, Koran even traveled to Buckingham Palace at the request of Queen Elizabeth II, who became such a fan of this unique fish that she had it shipped there!
+With an enviable and quite extraordinary three hundred sunny days per year, and warm climate, Pogradec is a prime destination for thousands of Albanian and foreign tourists.
+While there’s a multitude of fine gastronomic traditions, the world-famous delicacy in Pogradec is a golden-skinned, salmon-coloured fish called Koran (also known as the Ohrid trout), found only in Lake Ohrid.
+Any waiter in the area will be proud to tell you the famous story, of how Koran even travelled to Buckingham Palace at the request of Queen Elizabeth II, who became such a fan of this unique fish that she had it imported to her residence!

-Let’s not forget that the Albanian trifecta includes not only beauty and delicious foods but history, as well.
-Not to be missed here is the Castle of Pogradec, as its ruins retain the six-thousand year long history of the city and the Illyrian tribes of the Encheleans and Dassareti which settled it.
-Near the city, the popular destinations of Drilon, Tushemisht and Lin, reserve even more natural beauty, delicious foods, and historical and cultural surprises.
+Let us not forget that the Albanian trifecta includes not only natural beauty and delicious foods, but a rich history as well.
+The Castle of Pogradec is not to be missed, as its ruins retain the six-thousand year history of the city, and the Illyrian tribes of the Encheleans and Dassareti who established it.
+Near the city, the popular destinations of Drilon, Tushemisht, and Lin, reserve even more natural beauty, delicious foods, and historical and cultural surprises.

-As you walk along the beautiful parks along the lake under the stars of a magical Pogradec night, the poet in you will be awakened.
-You may even recall these verses from the poet:
+As you walk along the beautiful parks along the lake, under the stars of a magical Pogradec night, the artist in you will be awakened, as it was with similarly-inspired poets:

 Veiled in darkness, ‘neath the mountain